-If you find it difficult to use a photo booth, you can have your photograph taken at accessible facilities at Gateway Centres or Broughton Hub.
+Alternatively, you can have your photograph taken free of charge at one of our accessible Gateway Centres or Broughton Hub.

 The badge is only valid for the person it has been issued to.
 Their details will be printed on it.
 It must not be used by any one else.